Skip to main content

 In certain cases, a judge might find that a 911 dispatcher employed by the state owed a duty of care because the state is in a special relationship with the injured person.
 A special relationship generally exists if the state has control over that person.

 For example, a person in the custody of law enforcement may be in a special relationship with the state.
-The state would owe that person a duty.
+The state would owe them a duty.
 That duty would require the police officer to act with reasonable care.
-So if that person needed emergency services, for example, the police would have to call for an ambulance.
+So, if that person needed emergency services, for example, the police would have to call for an ambulance.

 Sovereign Immunity

-You might be thinking that negligence looks easy to prove.
-But there is a major obstacle when trying to recover from a 911 dispatcher.
-And that is sovereign immunity.
+You might think that negligence looks easy to prove.
+But there is a major obstacle when trying to recover from a 911 dispatcher: sovereign immunity.

 The rule is that the state gets to decide if, when, and how you can sue it.
 All states have waived sovereign immunity to at least some extent, which means you can bring certain cases in certain courts.
 But the state gets to decide which cases and which courts.

-In most states, 911 dispatchers, regardless of whether they are employed by the state, are immune from most negligence claims.
-The reasoning behind immunity is the belief that in order to do their jobs in good faith, dispatchers can't worry about having to second-guess their every action.
+In most states, 911 dispatchers—regardless of whether they are employed by the state—are immune from most negligence claims.
+The reasoning behind immunity is the belief that, to do their jobs in good faith, dispatchers can't worry about having to second-guess their every action.

 Sovereign immunity is a complicated area of the law.
 Look here if you want to learn more about sovereign immunity.

 What's the practical effect of immunity?
-In most cases, you will not be able to recover against a 911 dispatcher.
+In most cases, you won't be able to recover against a 911 dispatcher.

 Exceptions to Immunity